pagalvin/tsbook/chapter05_ComplexTypes.md

 const myVariable: myInterface;
 ```

 Although there are some use cases for empty interfaces, you'll normally use them this way to describe complex objects.
-Let's consider a business scenario and implement a supporting data structure in plain JavaScript and then again in TypeScript.
+Let's consider a business scenario and implement a supporting data structure in plain JavaScript.

 Your client owns a book store and you're developing a simple app that lets your client's customers view a listing of all available books.
 In JavaScript object terms, a "book" has these properties:

 - Author
 - Title
-- Genre (biography, history, sci-fi)
+- Genre (e.g. biography, history, sci-fi)
 - Short Description
 - Total Pages
-- Condition (New, Great, OK, Not Great)
+- Condition (e.g. New, Great, OK, Not Great)

 In pure JavaScript, we might model a book this way: